masakifukunishi/algorithm-data-structure-crash-course/queue.md

 What if we try to implement Queue with Array instead of Linked List?
 What would be the difference?

+#### Memory Usage

+Linked lists require additional memory to store pointers for linking elements, while arrays can store elements in a contiguous block of memory.

+#### Dynamic vs. Static Size

+Linked lists can grow dynamically without requiring resizing operations, while arrays have a fixed size and require resizing operations when the capacity is exceeded.

+#### Dequeue

+Linked lists are more efficient than arrays when deleting an element at the beginning of the queue, since they do not have to shift all the elements.

 ## Exercise